tOxicV4p0r/portfolio-v2/README.md

     const extendDuration = duration + (Math.abs(distance) * 0.5);
 ```

-Where the  **offsetTop** is the section offset that added to prevent window from scrolling to the very top.
+Where the  **offsetTop** is the section offset that is added to prevent window from scrolling to the very top.

 ![enter image description here](https://github.com/tOxicV4p0r/portfolio-v2/blob/main/static/S__19857416.jpg?raw=true)